xiaonilee/xiaonilee.github.io/content/post/Seurat2.md

 #     weight: 1
 ---

+The ability to make simultaneous measurements of multiple data types from the same cell, known as multimodal analysis, represents a new and exciting frontier for single-cell genomics.
+Seurat4 to enable for the seamless storage, analysis, and exploration of diverse multimodal single-cell datasets.

-Follow official Tutorial for using Seurat with multimodal data step by step.
+Herein, I will follow official Tutorial for using Seurat with multimodal data step by step.

 <!--more-->

 ### Load in the data